gtyagi777/Content-Explorer/README.md

-# Content-Explorer
+# Movie DB
-A  Web App to manage and search content
+A  Web App to add/Update/search Movie content.
+It contains Voting functionality and User Management.

 ## How to setup